 -

-A version of an API or domain is published, unpublished or deleted.
+A version of a resource is published, unpublished or deleted.

 Note: | Saving the API in the editor and adding a new API version do not trigger notifications.
 Also, notifications are not sent to the user who triggered notifications. |